-Celebrate the 30th Anniversary of the iconic Street Fighter franchise with the Street Fighter 30th Anniversary Collection on PlayStation 4, Xbox One, Nintendo Switch and Windows PC, releasing in May 2018.
+Celebrate the 30th Anniversary of the iconic Street Fighter franchise with the Street Fighter 30th Anniversary Collection on PlayStation 4, Xbox One, Nintendo Switch and Windows PC!
 This all-in-one package highlights the series’ past in an anthology of 12 classic titles, plus loads of archival documents, music and history.

 Street Fighter (1987)